 Authentic handcrafted Zellige tile adds artisanal appeal to this boho chic bathroom, designed by Carmeon Hamilton.
 We love how the traditional star and cross design complements the abstract art, graphic wallpaper and decorative fans, creating a unique, worldly aesthetic.
 For ideas on incorporating this global, eclectic style into your space, check out our guide to boho chic design.

-Featuring: Zellige Charcoal Chabone Cross Gloss, Zellige Charcoal Chabone Star Matte and Riad White.
+Featuring: Zellige Charcoal Chabone Cross Gloss, Zellige Charcoal Chabone Star Matte and Nuovo Riad Bianco.
 Design and photography by Carmeon Hamilton.

 9. Transitional Kitchen